jimmysmits/CloudNotes/Preparation-Exam.md

 # Expressions
-Expressions are used to refer to or compute values within a configuration.
+[Expression](https://www.terraform.io/docs/configuration/expressions.html) are used to refer to or compute values within a configuration.
 The simplest expressions are just literal values, like `"hello"` or `5`, but the Terraform language also allows more complex expressions such as references to data exported by resources, arithmetic, conditional evaluation, and a number of built-in functions.

 The result of an expression is a value.
-All values have a type, which dictates where that value can be used and what transformations can be applied to it.
+All values have a [type](https://www.terraform.io/language/expressions/types#types=), which dictates where that value can be used and what transformations can be applied to it.

 <img src="https://miro.medium.com/max/1400/1*RgNuNbnxCekhoIu-PgG-1Q.png" width="900"/>[^1]